-Researching Merian, lead me to the poet Allison Funk's fantastic book Wonder Rooms
+Researching Merian led me to the poet Allison Funk's fantastic book Wonder Rooms.

 Today's Garden Chore

-Today's garden to-do is to get ready for starting up your irrigation system.
+Today's garden to-do is to prepare for starting up your irrigation system.

-Order the parts you like to use and frequently need to replace.
+Order the parts you like to use and frequently need to replace them.

-And don't forget, that when it comes to irrigation, your ears - not your eyes - can help you sleuth out leaks.
+And don't forget that your ears - not your eyes - can help you sleuth out leaks when it comes to irrigation.

 to revive the little botanic spark in your heart